 The Master Physician Assistant Program

-The MPA program has adopted the following goals:
+The PA program leads to a master's degree and has adopted the following goals:

 - To educate highly skilled, knowledgeable Physician Assistants who contribute to the provision of high quality health care to all individuals in a wide variety of clinical settings